Adobe Photoshop Tutorials - Photo Effects

 Most of us would prefer to avoid being caught in the rain if possible, especially if we have our cameras with us.
 But what if you're one of a large number of people who enjoy taking photos of weather?
 Even if weather photography isn't your main interest, there's no denying that rain adds a whole new dimension to your images.
 So how do you capture photos of rain without getting your camera all wet?

 Easy!
-Wait till it stops raining, take the picture, then add the rain back in using Photoshop, which is exactly what we're going to learn how to do in this photo effects tutorial.
+Wait till it stops raining, take the picture, then add the rain back in using Photoshop, which is exactly what we're going to learn how to do.

 Here's the photo I'll be working with for this effect: